Skip to main content

 Sepia prints (1880s–1920s)

 Sepia prints often have fine detail in faces despite their age.
-Face Enhance after Restore can recover surprising clarity in portraits from this era.
+Face Enhance after Restore can help, though improvements are often subtle.
+Colorize before Enhance — the upscaler requires a color image.

 Black-and-white prints (1920s–1960s)